How to Plan and Organize an Office Move

 This way, they will know the amount of time they have to finish their work and optimize their activities for maximum performance.

 To make the packing easier, ask each department head to jot down a list of all the things from their department that will be moved to the new office space.
 Ensure your employees that you will provide them with enough time to finish up packing.
 Remind them to take all personal and valuable belongings with them instead of leaving them with the removal company.

 The next thing to do before you hire the movers is to set your budget and determine how much you are willing to spend.

-After everything is set for the move, you have to think about which moving company to trust with this big activity, and go ahead and hire one.
+After everything is set for the move, you have to think about which moving company to trust with this office move, and go ahead and hire one.

 Get in touch with the building to which you are moving your office and find out about the suitable time for the movers to carry over your things.

 Most buildings will not allow you to take your things especially bulky furniture to the office during work hours, as this might disturb other companies and their workers that have their offices in the same building.
 Here’s a guide to hiring furniture movers if you’ve got loads of furniture you need to take with you in your new office space.

 On the day of the move, it would be a good idea to have some managers from your company overseeing the whole process.
 But, be careful not to delegate this task to too many people – in this case too, “two is a company, and three is a crowd.”